jarkkokovala/distsys19/project2/README.md

 ![Shortes firing sequence](shortest_firing_sequence.png)

-The estimated number of required transitions in the sequence can be expressed with formula:
+The estimated number of required transitions in the shortest sequence from initial state to goal state can be expressed with formula:

 ![Shortes firing sequence length formula](firing_sequence_formula.png)